 The purpose of this module is to help nurses, physical therapists and social workers understand the interaction of psychological and physical aspects of aging in the absence of disease.
 After studying the information presented here, you will be able to:

 - Describe the psychological and physical benefits that relationships provide in later life

 - Discuss the disease-related and age-related sexual changes for men and women

 - Identify at least three behavior choices that promote healthy aging

-Gannett Healthcare Group is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/15.
+ContinuingEducation.com is an approved sponsor by The New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/15.

 This activity is provided by the Texas Board of Physical Therapy Examiners Accredited Provider #GED012010TPTA2012004 for 1/1/2010 to 1/31/2013 and #1601004 for 02/01/13 to 01/31/16 and meets continuing competence requirements for physical therapist and physical therapist assistant licensure renewal in Texas.
 The assignment of Texas PT CCUs does not imply endorsement of specific course content, products, or clinical procedures by TPTA or TBPTE.

 ContinuingEducation.com is recognized by the Physical Therapy Board of California as an approved reviewer and provider of continuing competency courses for the state of California.